Inventorum-Development-Team/IDT_XCOM_Reach/README.txt

 XCOM Reach, a total conversion by the Inventorum Development Team

 A small total conversion, focused on the Fall of Reach: a major battle in the Halo universe, fought on the fortress world of Reach.
 Six weeks of intense combat for the humankind's main military hub and one of the last human-controlled worlds.
+#Halo Wars style mod - Created in 2014 by Diemaco for no good reason, improved and expanded in 2021 by IDT efrenespartano & Ikhanad 'cause we love Halo

 Credits:
+*Alnoaht: beta tester
+*efrenespartano: lead design, sprites and rulesets *Filip H: beta tester, ideas and scripts
+*Hans Woofington: beta tester, inspiration for armor parts used in SPI paperdoll, ODST, army and marine fatigues paperdoll template.
-*Ikhanad: lead design
+*Ikhanad: lead design, Pedia entries text
-*efrenespartano: lead design

-*bulletdesigner: original Falcon tileset (BD_PLANE, DB_ROTOR_BLADES)
-*Diemaco: T25 Plasma Pistol, Plasma Rifle, PR/I, T51, SRS99, M6C and M6C/SOCOM sprites and rulesets (modified)
+*bulletdesigner: original Pelican and Falcon tilesets (modified) *Diemaco: T25 Plasma Pistol, Plasma Rifle, PR/I, T51, SRS99, M6C and M6C/SOCOM sprites and rulesets (modified) *Drages: hitAnimations
-*Drages: hitAnimations
-*Hans Woofington: inspiration for armor parts used in SPI paperdoll *Leflair: Kig-Yar, Sangheili, Unggoy spritesheet basis *Solarius Sorch: SPI spritesheet basis (modified) *Wallz2296: Sangheili paperdolls
+*Leflair: Kig-Yar, Sangheili, Unggoy spritesheet template *Solarius Sorch: SPI spritesheet template (modified) *Wallz2296: Sangheili paperdolls